 A DBS (Disclosure and Barring Service) check is neccessary for any student who will be volunteering with children or vulnerable adults.
 Our checks are valid the entire time you are a studying at the Univeristy of Bristol and will cover all Bristol SU Volunteering projects and most opportunities advertised through us.

-Come to the Bristol SU Offices during opening hours to have your DBS application checked and completed at the following times during term one:
+Come to the Bristol SU Offices to have your DBS application checked and completed at the following times during term one:

-You will also need to complet our online safeguarding training module in order to volunteer with children and vulnerable adults, this is free and can be found here.
+You will also need to complete our online safeguarding training module in order to volunteer with children and vulnerable adults, this is free and can be found here.